 Dr. Finis Engleman was an educator of international stature and a Founding Father of NESA.
 In recognition of the late Dr. Engleman’s unparalleled service to international education, the NESA Board of Directors bestows its Finis Engleman Award on an educator whose “outstanding dedication and service to schools in the NESA region reflect the meritorious contributions of a man whose memory will always be special in the annals of NESA.”
 It is the highest honor the organization can give.

-In receiving this award, Carolyn joins the ranks of other illustrious educators and organizations that have received the Finis Engleman Award and brings honor to herself, to NESA and to international educators everywhere.
+In receiving this award, Sarah joins the ranks of other illustrious educators and organizations that have received the Finis Engleman Award and brings honor to herself, to NESA and to international educators everywhere.

 Click here for a list of all winners since 1981.